Ivo Basay

 Ivo Alexie Basay Hatibović (born 13 April 1966) is a Chilean football manager and former player who played as a striker.
+He is the current manager of Rangers de Talca.

 Apart from being a regular choice for the Chile national football team in the late 1980s and early 1990s (24 caps, six goals), Basay played club football for Magallanes, Curicó Unido, Everton, Colo Colo, Stade Reims, Necaxa and Boca Juniors.
 He is of Bosniak descent.

 On 12 April 2012, amid club president Hernan Levy's departure and head coach Basay's dismissal, Colo Colo looks to regain its confidence under interim head coach Luis Pérez.

 International career

 International goals

 Scores and results list Chile's goal tally first.